 Endometrial ablation is not a recommended procedure for women who were recently pregnant, would like to become pregnant in the future, have uterine cancer, have heavy cramping with their periods or are who are beyond menopause.

-How does Dr. Ghozland perform an endometrial ablation?
+How Dr. Ghozland Performs an Endometrial Ablation